-The Department of Medicine at BWH continues to cultivate a rich tradition of translating bench discoveries to clinical applications by fostering a collaborative research environment designed to strengthen our efforts in tackling the world’s most challenging human diseases.
-Its success in biomedical research can in large part be attributed to the quality of its scientists and the commitment and support of departmental and hospital leadership in providing resources, space, and facilities to develop first rate research programs.
-Particular research strengths in the department include translational and clinical research involving disease-oriented research, patient-oriented research and population science.
+The Department of Medicine at Brigham and Women’s Hospital (BWH) continues to cultivate a rich tradition of translating bench discoveries to clinical applications by fostering a collaborative research environment designed to strengthen our efforts in tackling the world’s most challenging human diseases.
+Its success in biomedical research can in large part be attributed to the quality of its scientists and the commitment and support of departmental and hospital leadership in providing resources, space, and facilities to develop first-rate research programs.
+Particular research strengths in the department include translational and clinical research involving disease-oriented research, patient-oriented research, and population science.

-The department's research community consists of more than 400 research faculty and more than 300 research fellows.
+The department's research community consists of more than 500 research faculty and 400 research fellows.
 Our investigators are nationally and internationally recognized for their achievements and are represented in some of medicine’s leading honorific societies such as:

 American Society of Clinical Investigators

 Association of American Physicians

 Howard Hughes Medical Institute

 The DOM’s research program consists of more than 1,400 active projects – basic, translational, clinical, and epidemiological.
 From 2015 through 2019, the DOM submitted 8,847 grants to various funding agencies; of these, 3,524 were awarded, yielding a 40 percent success rate for the department.
 The department continues to be among the most accomplished research enterprises in the country across all types of biomedical research, and is among the largest recipients of sponsored funding of any academic department.